Milestone-Proposal:Colossus

 Building Colossus

-At the Post Office Research Station before the war, Flowers had explored the feasibility of using valves (vacuum tubes) as digital switches on a large scale in telephone equipment.
-His work in this area was, it appears, the earliest large-scale use of valves as devices for generating and using binary pulses.23 At this time, the common wisdom was that valves could never be used satisfactorily in large numbers, for they were unreliable, and in a large installation too many would fail in too short a time.
+At the Post Office Research Station before the war, Flowers had explored the feasibility of using valves (vacuum tubes) as for automated large scale telephone switching.
+His work in this area was, it appears, the earliest large-scale use of valves as devices for the purpose of automatic control.
+At this time, the common wisdom was that valves could never be used satisfactorily in large numbers, for they were unreliable, and in a large installation too many would fail in too short a time.
 However, this opinion was based on experience with radio receivers and the like, which were switched on and off frequently.
 What Flowers discovered was that, so long as valves were left on, they could operate reliably for very long periods.
 As Flowers remarked, at the outbreak of war with Germany he was possibly the only person in Britain who realized that valves could be used on a large scale for high-speed digital computing.

 What features set this work apart from similar achievements?